mit-ll/CEP/cosim/README.md

   cd <CEP_ROOT>/software/riscv-tests
   autoconf
   ./configure
-  make isa      <-- only need to make ISA, without argument benchmark tests will be included (benchmarks have NOT be ported)
+  make isa      <-- only need to make ISA, without argument benchmark tests will also be included (benchmarks have NOT been ported)
 ```

 The make command above will compile **mostly** assembly tests in the directory **isa** under it.
 These are the ones will be re-used to run in our simulation. **NOTE**: only RV64*-p/v-* tests are used since the cores are 64-bit cores.